 A dental appliance can relieve this issue at night, but sleep studies show a connection between bruxism, headaches, and a sleeping disorder commonly called sleep apnea.
 Check with your doctor to discuss whether or not you should partake in a sleep study for the condition.

 If you’d like more education about a dental device for bruxism, call Dr. Milad Nourahmadi and our helpful team at Shining Smiles LLC.
-Phone: 630-972-4010, or come by our office in Bolingbrook, Naperville, Riverside, Joliet, Illinois.
+Phone: 630-972-4010, or come by our office in Bolingbrook, Franklin Park, Joliet, Naperville, Plainfield, Riverside, and Wheaton, Illinois.